Sandblasting Designs Onto Glass

 Make sure all the sand grit is removed from the glass and set it aside to dry.
 When the water dries from the sandblasted area, the image will show a good contrasting image.
 Inspect your work for any part of the image that didn't get sandblasted or any part that should have received more etching from the sandblasting.

 Enjoy your sandblasted mug or give it away as a present or sell it.
-This process is quick and easy for a last minute gift ideals or office awards.
+This process is quick and easy for last-minute gift ideas or office awards.
 Reward your favorite boss or teacher with a fine sandblasted mug or vase.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.